The following sections provide information to help you diagnose and remedy some problems encountered while using a TimesTen database:

-Sometimes when the permanent segment fills up, copying the data out of the data store, deleting all the data, and copying it back in frees up space.
+Sometimes when the permanent memory region fills up, copying the data out of the database, deleting all the data, and copying it back in frees up space.
 This can be done more efficiently by using the

 ttMigrate utility with the

--noRepUpgrade option to migrate the data out, destroy and re-create the data store, and migrate the data back in.
-This operation is described in "Reducing data store size" in the Oracle TimesTen In-Memory Database Installation Guide.
+-relaxedUpgrade option to migrate the data out, destroy and recreate the database, and migrate the data back in.
+This operation is described in "Reducing database size" in the Oracle TimesTen In-Memory Database Installation Guide.

 Some commands may be allocating too much space because of out-of-date statistics.
-See "Update query optimizer statistics".
+See "Update query optimizer statistics", following.

-If updating the statistics does not reduce temporary segment memory usage, disconnect all connections and then reconnect them.
+If updating the statistics does not reduce the temporary memory region, disconnect all connections and then reconnect them.
 Verify that all connections have been disconnected by using the

 ttStatus utility.
 That frees up all temporary space, but you must reprepare commands.

 Diagnose memory usage by queries.
-See "Check memory used by queries".
+See "Check memory used by queries", following shortly.

 ttOptEstimateStats procedure.
-To execute some queries, TimesTen needs to allocate temporary space.
+To execute some queries, TimesTen must allocate temporary space.
 The amount of temporary space required is estimated from statistics about the tables used by the query.
 Without correct statistics, the temporary space required may be underestimated.